assadnavi/assadnavi.github.io/_posts/2024-01-10-interview-preparation-cpp-coding-quiz-1.md

 ## You accepted

-You accept to pass the test.
+You accept to take the test.
 Scott looks happy, he takes you to a room where you will be able to focus.
 The room has a computer with all the necessary tools already installed (editor and compiler).
 Here is the problem you need to solve.

-`1) Code the class 'Day' in C++ which represents a day (Monday, Tuesday, ..., Sunday).`
+`1) Code the class 'Day' in C++ which represents a week day (Monday, Tuesday, ..., Sunday).`

-`2) Code a function 'print' taking a 'Day' object and printing in the console 'We are <x>' where <x> is 'Monday', 'Tuesday', ...
+`2) Add to the class 'Day' a member function 'text' returning 'We are <x>' where <x> is 'Monday', 'Tuesday', ...
 'Sunday'.`

+### What do you do ?

 [=> Start coding](#step1)